chrisbob12/sensor-means/README.md

 sensor-means
 ============

-course project for Coursera 'getting and cleaning data'
+#course project for Coursera 'getting and cleaning data'

-The file run-analysis.R is sufficiently commented to show how it works.
+Data files assumed to be in working directory

-## read contents of datafiles into dataframes
+1 read contents of datafiles into dataframes
-## join testing and training dataframes
+2 join testing and training dataframes
-## remove interim components
-## clean up feature names from features.txt
+3 clean up feature names from features.txt
-## add features as column names
+4 add features as column names
-## maybe remove xData
-## add activity descriptions to numbers and descriptive variable names
-## convert subject numbers to factors and add to dataset
-## remove redundant activity code column
+5 add activity descriptions to numbers and descriptive variable names 6 convert subject numbers to factors and add to dataset 7 remove redundant activity code column
-## calculate means grouped by subject and activity
+8 calculate means grouped by subject and activity
+9 create text file of results